git-at-dami/enterprise-starter-aws-infrastructure/README.md

 # enterprise-starter-aws-infrastructure
 step by step infra setup guide for enterprise, using terraform
+* to save time and avoid doing the same thing twice

 #### storing all infrastructure state in Terraform Cloud as the source of truth, managed using terraform